About Us

 William Prothero, Professor, UC Santa Barbara (2006-2018)

-Bill Prothero has had forty years of experience doing both Earth science and educational research.
+Bill Prothero has had forty years of experience doing both Earth Science and educational research.
 His research activities have been in ocean floor seismology, studies of earth structure beneath volcanoes, and the creation and evaluation of learning environments supported by internet technology.
 Bill is dedicated to making a difference in the consciousness of humanity with the environment and each other.
 His personal time is spent developing new educational software, playing jazz, and riding his bike.

 Pat Linton, Former CEO of North Kohala Community Hospital (2007-2013)

 Pat Linton also served as the Founding Executive Director of the new Seward Community Health Center in Seward, Alaska.
-Pat and Catherine met years ago when he came to North Hawaii to design, construct and open a prototypical hospital that blended allopathic and complementary medicine within a total healing environment in collaboration with Earl Bakken (inventor of the pacemaker and Co-Founder of Medtronic).
+Pat and Catherine met years ago when he came to North Hawaii to design, construct and open a prototypical hospital that blended allopathic and complementary medicine within a total healing environment in collaboration with Earl Bakken (inventor of the pacemaker and co-founder of Medtronic).
 Pat has served in a number of senior leadership positions throughout his career and has been dedicated to improving personal and community health in holistic ways through all of these endeavors.

 His mission can be summed up by his quest to bring together his professional interests in healthcare leadership and his personal interests in spiritual growth through their common goal of healing.
 By creatively applying what he has explored and learned, his hope has been to better contribute to the good of all in the communities he serves.